Xilinx/FPGA_as_a_Service/FAQ.md

 # FAQ
 **Question: When I reserve a machine looking for a U250, I am assigned a node with a U250, but from within the pod, I can see the U250 and also the U280 (which is also present on that node).
 Is this intended behavior?**

- **Answer:** This is an known issue of Kubernetes state**d in readme of fpga plugin.
-The problem is multiple types of FGPA cards or Shell on one node can not be handled by Kubernetes.
+ **Answer:** This issue has been fixed form kubernetes version 1.17, if you are using previous versions of kubernetes you can try updating your kubernetes cluster to the latest version.
+The previous problem is multiple types of FGPA cards or Shell on one node can not be handled by Kubernetes.
 You can Check the following link for detailed info: [https://github.com/kubernetes/kubernetes/issues/70350](https://github.com/kubernetes/kubernetes/issues/70350)

 **Question: When testing Vitis in AWS FPGA environment.
 There is an AFI agfi-069ddd533a748059b which is first loaded when I do the systemctl start mpd for the very first time when I boot the machine.
 Then, at the end inside my-pod when running the ./helloworld vector_addition_hw.awsxclbin, this time is the one associated to the vector_addition_hw.awsxclbin, AFI agfi-2 is loaded, and the one effectively used.
 Is both have “vector_addition_hw” in their name?**